Shortrope/19-days-of-docker/log.md

 # 19 Days Of Docker - Log

+## Day 56: October 7, 2018 - 1hr
+**Today's Progress**:
+Did more work on Python REST API w Flask w Docker, but not really docker work Started CD w Docker and Ansible, too much work just to get started

+**Thoughts:**
+May quit docker for a while and start Python but use docker containers for development

+**Link to work:**
+<br><br>

+---
 ## Day 55: October 6, 2018 - 3hr
 **Today's Progress**:
 Difficulty getting Docker on Windows to expose a port to localhost.